-Roger Bertling, Senior Clinical Instructor in the Predatory Lending/Consumer Protection Clinic and Lecturer on Law
+Roger Bertling, Senior Clinical Instructor, Predatory Lending/Consumer Protection Clinic and Lecturer on Law

-Betsy Gwin, Attorney and DAV Charitable Service Trust Fellow in the Veterans Legal Clinic
+Betsy Gwin, Clinical Instructor, DAV Charitable Service Trust Fellow, and Associate Director, Veterans Legal Clinic

 Isabel Lima, Case and Business Manager

-Nnena Odim, Clinical Instructor in the Family and Children’s Law Practice Unit
+Nnena Odim, Senior Clinical Instructor, Family and Domestic Violence Law Clinic

 Silvia Vazquez, Receptionist and Interpreter/Translator

 Emmanuelle Verdieu, Attorney and Fellow, Project on Predatory Student Lending